-• Goal 3: Ensure healthy lives and promote well-being for all at all ages.
+- Goal 3: Ensure healthy lives and promote well-being for all at all ages.

 It is expected that access to geothermal energy will increase opportunities for leading healthier lives.
-One example is the possibility of changing from biomass cook-stoves to electrical cook-stoves, with improved and more reliable access to electricity, which has the potential of improving indoor air quality.

-• Goal 8: Promote inclusive and sustainable economic growth, employment and decent work for all.

-Economic growth is strongly linked to energy utilization: in order for an economy to grow, access to energy is of major importance.
+One example is the possibility of changing from biomass cook-stoves to electrical cookstoves, with improved and more reliable access to electricity, which has the potential of improving indoor air quality. - Goal 8: Promote inclusive and sustainable economic growth, employment and decent work for all - Economic growth is strongly linked to energy utilization: in order for an economy to grow, access to energy is of major importance.
 This in turn is linked to Goal 1.
-It is expected that capacity building aimed at enhancing geothermal development will help realize this goal.

-• Goal 9: Build resilient infrastructure, promote sustainable industrialization and foster innovation.

-Geothermal development brings with it construction of energy utilization systems, such as power plants, and calls for a power grid to carry the electricity to consumers.
+It is expected that capacity building aimed at enhancing geothermal development will help realize this goal. - Goal 9: Build resilient infrastructure, promote sustainable industrialization and foster innovation. - Geothermal development brings with it construction of energy utilization systems, such as power plants, and calls for a power grid to carry the electricity to consumers.
 The availability of energy also promotes industrialization, whether it be through utilization of electricity or heat.
 Geothermal power plants often bring with them new roads that are utilized by the wider population and sometimes open access to regions that were inaccessible before.
-There are also examples of locals benefitting from water supply systems that have been constructed for the primary purpose of supplying water for geothermal drilling and power plant operations.
-17 which can decrease pressure on forests.
-Goal 16: Revitalize the global partnership for sustainable development.
-One of the aims of the short courses is to strengthen relationships between stakeholders in

-• Goal 15: Sustainably manage forests, combat desertification, halt and reverse land degradation, halt biodiversity loss.
-The utilization of geothermal energy can in some cases help reduce reliance on wood for cooking,
+There are also examples of locals benefitting from water supply systems that have been constructed for the primary purpose of supplying water for geothermal drilling and power plant operations. - Goal 15: Sustainably manage forests, combat desertification, halt and reverse land degradation, halt biodiversity loss. - The utilization of geothermal energy can in some cases help reduce reliance on wood for cooking, which can decrease pressure on forests. - Goal 16: Revitalize the global partnership for sustainable development.